Ismailali99/Ismailali99/README.md

 HI! :v:

-- 🌱 I’m currently learning at the School of Code
+- 🌱 Completed the School of Code
-- Coding noob :sweat:
+- Budding developer